 A challenging part of the custody process is figuring out which parent will obtain primary custody of the children.
 You may feel that you are entitled to greater rights of custody than the other parent, and may even choose to pursue exclusive custody rights.
 Time is typically divided between both parties, with the children frequently having a primary home with one parent, and visitation/access with the other.
-At the Law Offices of Randy S. Margulis and Associates & Associates, I am here to help you understand the process, and fight for your rights to custody of your kids.
+At the Law Offices of Randy S. Margulis & Associates, our attorneys are here to help you understand the process, and fight for your rights to custody of your kids.
 Your relationship with your children is special, and must be protected.

 The courts follow the legal standard of what is in “the best interests of the child,” and will look at a variety of factors when determining child custody.
 These include, among many other factors, the parents’ lifestyles, their mental and physical states, their employment or economic status, and their home environments.
 In large part, the stability of the parents’ home environments, and their abilities to meet the basic needs of the children, are considered.
 The courts sometimes prefer to see parents end up with joint legal rights, but frequently, only one parent may be awarded primary physical custody, with the other parent only granted very limited rights.
 The other parent can expect visitation to be granted in most cases, with the exception of extreme circumstances, such as abuse, neglect, addiction, or criminal conduct.
 Your ability to communicate with each other is also very relevant in a joint custody situation.

-You should call me BEFORE going to court or filing an application for custody on your own.
-I have more than 20 years of experience handling both simple and complex child custody cases, and I am prepared to help you fight for your rights to your child.
+You should call us BEFORE going to court or filing an application for custody on your own.
+Attorney Randy Margulis has 28 years of experience handling both simple and complex child custody cases, and is prepared to help you fight for your rights to your child.

 There are two types of custody that can be awarded to one or both parents: physical and legal.
 Winning primary custody is most parents’ main goal.
 Physical custody, also known as “residential custody,” determines where the child lives after a separation or divorce.
 One parent is usually awarded primary physical custody, while the other is granted visitation, now commonly referred to as “access”.